pvasek/kudu-wiki/Deploying-from-github.md

 ### 2. Using SSH keys

 Kudu can generate a private SSH key, and set the public key on GitHub.
 Either the user can set the key, or it can be done via OAuth.

+This is a good solution, but it requires having a secure way of storing the private key on the Kudu side.

+### 3. Using a Kudu-owned GitHub account

+If Kudu owned its own GitHub account (e.g. kudu_user), the user could add it as a readonly collaborator.

+Unfortunately, this solution doesn't work well with Kudu because the Kudu service itself runs as user code.
+This means that the Kudu service cannot easily keep a secret from the user, which it would need to do to protect the kudu_user GitHub account credentials.